doctrine/doctrine1-documentation/source/en/manual/dql-doctrine-query-language.rst

  SELECT u.id AS u__id, u.username AS u__username FROM user u WHERE
 LOWER(u.username) = 'someone'

-The //LOCATE// function returns the position of a given string within a string, starting the search at a specified position.
+The ``LOCATE`` function returns the position of a given string within a string, starting the search at a specified position.
 It returns the first position at which the string was found as an integer.
 The first argument is the string to be located; the second argument is the string